abbyPitcairn/420BirthAndDelivery/Archive/Iteration_1/use_cases.md

 3. Nurse attempts to enter a Delivery Register form, but the patient (mother or baby) does not exist in the system.
  System allows for new patient creation and links the delivery data accordingly.
 (Josh)

 4. Nurse searches for a specific mother.
 System displays past delivery records and outcomes linked to her profile.
+(Nathaniel)

 5. Possible hereditary red flags from the mother's medical history (such as genetic defects) are included on the newborn's newly created medical history.
+(Nathaniel)

 ### Error Cases
 1. Delivery Register form is not filled out entirely, leading to insufficient information for a Monthly Midwife Report